callstack/ai-meeting-transcription/README.md

 Install following dependencies (on macOS):

 - `ffmpeg` CLI - [`brew install ffmpeg`](https://formulae.brew.sh/formula/ffmpeg)
-- Python 3 installation - e.g. [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/)
+- Python 3 installation - e.g. [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) or [Homebrew package](https://formulae.brew.sh/formula/python@3.10).
 - Python packages - `pip3 install -r requirements.txt`

-If you want to run Jupyter Notebook version (optional) then you'll need to install  [Jupyter Labs install](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html#conda) as well.

 ### Hugging Face token
 In order to download models used by these tool you need to:

 1. Generate a private Hugging Face auth token - [instructions here](https://huggingface.co/docs/hub/security-tokens)
 2. Create `.env` file inside root repo folder with following content:
 ```env
 HUGGINGFACE_AUTH_TOKEN="your token here..."
 ```
 3. Accept `Speaker diarization 3.0` model terms of service - [link here](https://huggingface.co/pyannote/speaker-diarization-3.0)

 ## Running

 ### Web UI

 In order to run Web UI just run `python3 ./web-ui.sh` in the repo folder.
-This should open following Web UI interface:
+This should open following Web UI interface in the browser.

 ### Jupyter Notebook

-The tool can be used as Jupyter Labs/Notebook as well, you open the  `Transcription.ipynb`.
+The tool can be used as Jupyter Labs/Notebook as well, you open the  `Transcription.ipynb` in [Jupyter Labs](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html#conda).

-## Notes
+### Notes

 Speaker diarization steps is the longest part of moder execution.
 It roughly takes 30s for each 1 minute of the meeting to execute on M1 MacBook Pro.